JosephAbbey/ha_custom_sentences/README.md

 ## Installation

 Standard HACS installation (you know the drill).
 Then copy the `custom_sentences` folder to your `config` directory in HomeAssistant.

+## Requests

+Please use GitHub Issues and Discussions to ask for new intents.